750.145(c2): Child Sexually Abusive Activity

 Man sitting in bed and paying with credit card for something using laptop

-Knowingly being in possession of child pornography is a felony.
+Knowingly having child pornography is a felony.
 Where the perpetrator knows or ought to know that the victim is a child, they will be prosecuted for the offense, particularly if there is physical evidence against them.
 Also, the offender will be charged with the possession of child pornography if they have failed to take reasonable caution towards determining the age of the victim.

 You may be charged with this underlying offense if evidence shows the material was previously contained on your device.
 It does not matter that it has been deleted or destroyed or was not put there intentionally.